estigma88/jdhtuq/README.md

 ### From source code
 - Clone the repository
 - Execute the following command in the root folder
-	- For peer to peer simulation:
+	- For desktop ui peer to peer simulation:
 	`gradlew :main:desktop-structure-gui:bootRun`
-	- For peer to peer network with sockets:
+	- For desktop ui peer to peer network with sockets:
 	`gradlew :main:desktop-network-gui:bootRun`
+	- For standalone peer to peer network with sockets:
+	`gradlew :main:standalone-network:bootRun`

 ### Using layers as dependencies
 Add the following dependencies to your project to use Chord, DHash and Communication layers in your own project.